2015-01-07: I’ve updated this post to to reflect changes in FreeNAS 9.3.

 - SickRage (Video file manager for TV shows)

 - XDM (eXtendable Download Manager)

-All FreeNAS plugins run in a jail so you must mount the storage that service will need inside the jail… this can be kind of annoying but it does allow for some nice security–for example CrashPlan can mount the storage you want to backup as read-only.
+All FreeNAS plugins run in a jail so you must mount the storage that service will need inside the jail… this can be annoying but it allows for some nice security—for example CrashPlan can mount the storage you want to back up as read-only.

 Protocols and Services